PovilasKirna/PovilasKirna/README.md

 **`Digital craftsman(Student/Developer/Designer)`**

 I'm an aspiring indie developer and designer from Lithuania.
 I'm currently studying Bussiness Information Technology at University of Twente.
 I'm interested in web development, UI/UX design, and game development.
-I'm also a big fan of open-source software and I'm always looking for new ways to improve my skills.
+I'm also a big fan of AI and I'm always looking for new ways to improve my skills.
 I spend my free time working on my personal projects, learning new things, and playing video games sometimes sharing them with my friends online.
 I'm also a big fan of anime.
 I'm currently working on a few projects, but I'm always looking for new opportunities to work in a real-world environment.
 Check out my portfolio to see what I've been working on lately, all of my projects are available at [https://www.povilaskirna.com/](https://www.povilaskirna.com/)👨‍💻

 ### 📫 How to reach me